-1. Prepare the Data
+1. Prepare the Data:

-Completed questionnaires from a survey are scanned at Westat, a data file is created, and the file is sent to CDC to be edited.
-CDC edits the data to identify responses that are inconsistent or otherwise questionable.
-The edited data are returned to Westat for weighting.
+Completed computer-scannable questionnaires are scanned at Westat, a data file is created, and the file is sent to CDC to be edited.
+CDC edits the data for logical consistency and overall data quality and returns the edited file to Westat for weighting.
+Refer to the Data User's Guide in the "Data User's Guide" tab of this binder for more details on how data are edited.

-2. Determine if Data can be Weighted
+2. Determine if Data can be Weighted:

-Statisticians at Westat receive the data for a site in the form of initial "unweighted" frequencies.
-At this point, the statistician determines whether the data can be weighted.
 To determine if a YRBS data set can be weighted, all of the following conditions must be met:

-- Legitimate sampling methods were used (i.e., every student has a known chance of selection and the probabilities of selection can be defined and computed for each sampled student); - There is enough documentation available to calculate and attach weights (i.e., probabilities of selection can be defined and computed for each sampled student); and - The overall response rate is at least 60 percent.
+- Legitimate sampling methods were used (i.e., every student has a known chance of selection and the probabilities of selection can be defined and computed for each sampled student); - Enough documentation is available to calculate and attach weights (i.e., probabilities of selection can be defined and computed for each sampled student); and - The overall response rate is at least 60 percent.